-> There is a good level of detail in the bread and whipped cream texture.
-I do wish there was more data to work with in the top layer of the cake, which had chocolate and Oreo pieces.
+There is a good level of detail in the bread and whipped cream texture.
+I wish there was more data to work with in the top layer of the cake, which had chocolate and Oreo pieces.
 This is where you can see how inferior a smartphone camera’s dynamic range can be.
-I could have edited the area to make the details stand out, but when I tried it I found out it ruined the quality.
-Decided it was better to keep noise in check and leave the Oreo pieces a little more on the dark side.
+I could have edited the area to make the details stand out, but I found out it ruined the quality even more when I tried it.
+It was better to keep noise in check and leave the Oreo pieces a little more on the dark side.

-This is also a photo of the USA/Mexico border, in Tijuana.
+Here’s another photo of the USA/Mexico border, in Tijuana.
 The image portrays a door between both worlds; one that almost never opens.
-In rare occasions US Customs will allow separated family members to see and feel their loved ones by opening this monitored gate.
+US Customs will allow separated family members to see and feel their loved ones on rare occasions by opening this monitored gate.

 Here is some art by the same border.
 It shows both countries’ iconic birds together.

-This step painting of Paco de Lucia (popular Spanish guitarist) inspires the community.
+This step painting of Paco de Lucia (famous Spanish guitarist) inspires the community.
 I liked the ambiance and silhouette at the end of the steps.
 It’s just a nice shot.

 Just a cool shot of a street vendor!

 Stones at the beach in a very organized order.
-Just thought they were interesting.
-Now, for this one I really do wish I had my tripod with me.
+I just thought they were interesting.
+Now, for this one I do wish I had my tripod with me.
 A long exposure of the waves would have taken this image to the next level.

 The Moto E5 Plus did get a lot of help from me.
 These shots took much more work than simply pointing a smartphone at something and pressing a button, but you don’t have to do the same.
-This is simply a demonstration that giving photos some love will go a long way.
-To put it bluntly: your camera is probably not the cause of your ugly photos.
+This merely demonstrates that giving photos some love will go a long way.
+To put it bluntly: your camera is probably not the cause of your ugly images.

 What can we take from all this?
 Yes, mobile cameras are made differently and some are definitely better.
 The phones carrying said superior technology also tend to cost much more.
 Just check out the images above and tell me if you still think you need that thousand-dollar phone.
 I know I would rather save myself a few hundred dollars.